knpuniversity/symfony-bundle/knpu/bundle-services.md

 *Now* move over and refresh.
 Yes!
 It hits our new code!

 This is *really* important.
-Whenever Symfony builds the container, it loops over all the bundles and, inside of each, looks for a `DependencyInection` directory and then inside of that, a class with the same name of the bundle, but ending in `Extension`.
+Whenever Symfony builds the container, it loops over all the bundles and, inside of each, looks for a `DependencyInjection` directory and then inside of that, a class with the same name of the bundle, but ending in `Extension`.
 Woh. *If* that class exists, it instantiates it and calls `load()`.
 This is *our* big chance to *add* any services we want!
 We can go *crazy*!